 WELCOME TO THE ERASMUS CENTER FOR EARLY MODERN STUDIES

-The Erasmus Center for Early Modern Studies is a joint initiative by the Rotterdam Public Library and Erasmus University Rotterdam.
+The Erasmus Center for Early Modern Studies is a joint initiative by Rotterdam Public Library and Erasmus University Rotterdam.
 It aims to foster communication between the public and academia, the past and the present, and between Erasmus, his books, and his readers.

 The Erasmus Center for Early Modern Studies gathers the expertise on the early modern period within Erasmus University Rotterdam.
 Subject of enquiry is the way in which between 1450 and 1750 — from Erasmus to Bayle — individual, community, and government in the Netherlands and Europe evolved, and how their relations to one another were viewed.
 A particular area of concentration is the development of the ideas, opinions, and theories of prominent persons, and their influence on shifting outlooks on the public and private domains.
-By consolidating such scholarship, the Erasmus Center is boosting research on the early modern period conducted by scholars at the EUR.
-The Erasmus Center is thus giving greater international exposure to such research and the teaching based on it.
-The Erasmus Center seeks out international cooperation for its research activities.

 The Erasmus Collection